anish-rm/sap_points/README.md

 # sap_points
-#Through this you can calculate your sap points
+#Through this you can calculate your STUDENT ACTIVITY POINTS